JGSNETO/Learn-Matlab/README.md

 - Start_value:increment:Not_higher_than
 - Operator is a function that's invoked by a symbol
 - A function is an operation invoked by the name

+### Combining and Transforming Matrices

+- Combine matrices to result into a new matrix
+- Transform a matrix you already have: Use the transposition operator
+- The prime symbol : '.
+Transposition operator

+### Arithmetic

+- Array addition: There are special rules for arithmetic on arrays:
+1. To add two matrix together we have to make sure that they have the same dimensions
+- Array multiplication: It is very similar to array addition: Z = X.*Y (Need dot)
+- Matrix multiplication: Very different from Array Multiplication: Z = X * Y
+1. Do not has the dot
+2. Operands must be "compatible": The width of the left operand of the matrix multiplication operator must be equal to the height of the right operand
+3. Calculation of each element of Z uses both multiplication AND addition
+- Array division: There are two types of array divison:
+1. X./Y(Over)
+2. X.\Y(Under)